 Cattle, Sheep and Goats

 The cattle, sheep and goats take centre stage at the Kent County Show, with three full days of competitions.
 Livestock entries come from all over the country to compete for the coveted prize of Supreme Champion.
-The cattle and rings have full commentary and the experienced commentators explain what the judges are looking for when they are in the ring.
-For full details of the Agricultural Displays and Competitions from the 2017 show, visit our ‘Plan Your Day’ page
+The rings have full commentary with our experienced commentators explaining what the judges are looking for when they are in the ring.

 Kent Young Farmer’s Clubs

 The Kent Young Farmers have a large area at the Kent County Show, with young people aged 10 to 26 taking part in classes for a large number of Trophies and Awards.
-This is the largest gathering of Young Farmers in Europe with more than 300 members competing.
+It is rumoured to be the largest gathering of Young Farmers in Europe with more than 300 members competing.

 Poultry and Egg Show

 The poultry tent houses different breeds of poultry including layers, fancy breeds and ducks.
 The experts are on hand throughout the day to talk to you about keeping your own chickens.
-This year the Kent Poultry Club hosted a Members only Egg Show on Friday, an Open Poultry Show on Saturday and an Open Egg Show on Sunday which was their biggest yet with 66 classes.
 For more information on their competitions visit our ‘Other Competitions‘ page.

-Part of our new Sheep Village, the Wool Tent is a hidden gem, run by the British Wool Marketing Board, the Wool Tent featured our wool competition which this year had thirty entries.
-Visitors got to find out how much a farmer gets for a fleece or just talk to the Board which represents approximately 50,000 sheep farmers in the UK.
+The British Wool Marketing Board and Kent Woolgrowers are once again hosting the Wool Tent which features the wool competition.
+Visitors can find out how much a farmer gets for a fleece or just talk to the Board which represents approximately 50,000 sheep farmers in the UK.

 Dogs Trust Dog Creche

-Would you like to visit with your dog and see the Show, browse stalls or take the chance to have some food knowing your dog is being well looked after by Dogs Trust?
-Just outside the Food Hall in the agricultural area is where you can find the Dogs Trust, Canterbury providing a ‘Doggy Crèche’ with space for 10 dogs at a time.
-The kennels have been specially made for the Kent County Show crèche.
-Visitors can leave their dog for up to 2 hours so all you need to do is visit their stand and book them in.
-This will allow you to visit the food and livestock areas of the Show that do not allow pets.
+Just outside the Food Hall in the Agricultural Area, the Dogs Trust, Canterbury will provide a ‘Doggy Crèche’ with space for 10 dogs at a time.
+Visitors can leave their dog for up to 2 hours allowing them to visit the food and livestock areas of the Show that do not allow pets.